Legal News & Notes

 Claim Notes Are Discoverable in Dispute Over Additional Insured Coverage

-In a discovery dispute between two insurers, the Eastern District ruled that a party seeking additional insured coverage may, in fact, seek disclosure of claim notes if the notes “likely” include discussion as to why coverage was denied, why the...
+In a discovery dispute between two insurers, the Eastern District ruled that a party seeking additional insured coverage may, in fact, seek disclosure of claim notes if the notes “likely” include discussion as to why coverage was denied, why the contract does not provide for coverage and why the...

 New York Creates Uncertainty For Insurers With The ‘Comprehensive Disclosure Act’